Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 During the course of 2015, the Danish private M&A market experienced an increase in the amount of deals compared to previous years, both in size and number.
 This activity is mainly driven by an increase in international transactions, including the sale of Danish companies to foreign buyers and foreign acquisitions completed by Danish buyers.

 Generally, in 2015 the M&A market was characterised by more tailored deals with one buyer than auctions with more potential buyers.
+This trend has continued throughout 2016.

 Have any significant economic or political developments affected the M&A market in your jurisdiction over the past 12 months?

 The Danish M&A market is continuously supported by low interest rates and the strong cash position of both industrial and financial buyers.
+It is too early to tell what affect, if any, Brexit and change US leadership will have.

 Are any sectors experiencing significant M&A activity?